 - Thinking in Java, Third Edition, by Bruce Eckel.
 Published by Prentice Hall PTR.
-The full content of the book is available online at www.mindview.net. - Sun has extensive Java information available at its web site java.sun.com.
+The full content of the book is available online. - Sun has extensive Java information available at its web site java.sun.com.
 The tutorials are especially helpful to beginners.